jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

     - **breath sched**:
         - Type: Week schedule (dimensionless) [Item]
         - Default: None
-        - Description: A week schedule element that is used to calculate the exposure.
+        - Description: A week schedule element that controls the breathing rate.
     - **PPE eff**:
         - Type: Number [Item]
         - Default: 0
         - Description: The filtration efficiency of the personal protective equipment (PPE) such as masks.
-Unit can be changed by right-clicking the component and selecting the desired one.
     - **PPE sched**:
         - Type: Week schedule (dimensionless) [Item]
         - Default: None
-        - Description: A week schedule element that is used to calculate the exposure.
+        - Description: A week schedule element that controls the use of PPE (the filtration efficiency of PPE).
     - **DALY factors**:
         - Type: DALY factors [Item]
         - Default: None
-        - Description: An occupant DALY factors element that is used to calculate the health impacts.
+        - Description: DALY factors that are used to calculate DALYs.
  - **Outputs**:
     - **exposure** / **DALYs** / **infect risk**:
         - Type: Number [Tree]
-        - Description: An element of occupant exposure with updated settings.
+        - Description: A tree (list or item) of numbers that represents the exposure to a specific contaminant ($intake$), the DALYs for this contaminant ($DALYs$), or the infection risk of an infectious pathogen ($P$) of the susceptible occupant (the occupant being exposed to the contaminant).
+For exposure metrics mode, when the input *DALY factors* has a valid input, DALYs are calculated.
+Otherwise, exposure ($intake$ without calculating DALYs) is calculated and exported.
+The exposure and DALYs metrics are expressed by an item of a final number.
+The infection risk is expressed by a list of numbers representing the infection probability over time (for daily or receding durations), or an item of accumulated infection risk.
+The unit of the exposure is expressed in $kg_{\alpha}$.
+The unit of DALYs is DALYs per 100,000 population per exposure duration.
+The unit of infection risk is dimensionless.
     - **conc seq**:
         - Type: Number [Tree]
-        - Description: An element of contaminant concentration sequence with updated settings.
+        - Description: A tree (list) element of contaminant concentration sequence that represents the time-sequence concentration level the occupant is exposed to (depending on the occupant's schedule of locations).
     - **breath seq**:
         - Type: Number [Tree]
-        - Description: An element of breathing rate sequence with updated settings.
+        - Description: A tree (list) element of breathing rate sequence, which depends on the occupant's breathing rate schedule.
     - **PPE eff seq**:
         - Type: Number [Tree]
-        - Description: An element of PPE efficiency sequence with updated settings.
+        - Description: A tree (list) element of personal protective equipment (PPE) filtration efficiency sequence.
     - **loc seq**:
         - Type: Text [Tree]
-        - Description: An element of location sequence with updated settings.
+        - Description: A tree (list) element of occupant location sequence (zone names), which depends on the occupant's schedule of locations.
     - **time seq**:
         - Type: Text [Tree]
-        - Description: An element of time sequence with updated settings.
+        - Description: A tree (list) element of time sequence (text).
+The text of each item is in the format of `date time type`, more specifically `M/d HH:mm:ss ddd`, e.g., `1/1 12:00:00 Fri`.
+The time sequence depends on the input start and end *data & time* and the time sequence in the result files.

 ## 08-Airflow
 ![Airflow path components](./img/icons-airflow-path.png)